benjreinhart/benjreinhart/README.md

 * A robust and efficient [decoder and encoder](https://github.com/benjreinhart/ex_kdl) for the KDL Document Language written in Elixir
 * An [web application](https://github.com/benjreinhart/rayven) for securely sharing secrets

-Once upon a time I had a [popular library](https://github.com/benjreinhart/react-native-aws3) React Native and AWS S3 uploads.
+Once upon a time I had a [popular library](https://github.com/benjreinhart/react-native-aws3) for 0-dependency, easy AWS S3 uploads in React Native.

 📫 Feel free to get in touch! [https://benreinhart.com](https://benreinhart.com).